 Come winter, it’s possible to join the locals for some skiing in the Greek mountains.
 About a two-hour drive from Athens, Mount Parnassus is home to four of the biggest resorts in the country.
 While they may not pack the punch of resorts in the Alps, the crowds are fewer and prices are lower.
 Plus, you could tack on a side trip to the ruins of Delphi while you’re here.
 It’s also possible to ski on Mount Olympus at Elatochori Ski Center.

 The further south you go, the warmer winter gets in Greece.
 This can be a great time to visit Crete, the largest and most southerly of the Greek islands.
-You likely won’t get the chance to do much sunbathing on the beaches, but Minoan strongholds with amazing ruins — like Knossos —will be quiet, and going for hikes in famous spots like the Samaria Gorge will be pleasant.
+You likely won’t get the chance to do much sunbathing on the beaches, but Minoan strongholds with amazing ruins — like Knossos —will be quiet, and there are lots of local cultural activities around this time of year.
 This is also a good time to visit the island of Santorini, which still has hotels and restaurants open through winter.

 On smaller islands, many accommodations and restaurants close up shop, and ferries and flight routes pare down across the country.